brenoimatos/credit-decision/README.md

 ### PolicyDB

-This MongoDB database stores the user-defined policy configurations.
+This MongoDB database stores the nodes-structured policy configurations.
 The data model is structured to hold the policy logic as well as any meta-information required for execution.

 ### ExecutionEngine